Worse than beasts : an anatomy of melancholy and the literature of travel in 17th and 18th century England

 melancholy, Gulliver's Travels, Anatomy of Melancholy

 Reid, Jennifer I.M., "Worse than beasts : an anatomy of melancholy and the literature of travel in 17th and 18th century England" (2005).
-Publications.
+Faculty and Staff Books.
 58.